‘The Young And The Restless’ Spoilers For July 16-20: Victor Won’t Go Down Without A Fight!

 — Young and Restless (@YandR_CBS) July 13, 2018

-Elsewhere Devon (Bryton James) receives terrible news, and it might have something to do with this fact that Hilary (Mishael Morgan) and his sister Lily (Christel Khalil) get into an argument that ends with Hilary rushing to the hospital.
+Elsewhere, Devon (Bryton James) receives terrible news, and it might have something to do with this fact that Hilary (Mishael Morgan) and his sister Lily (Christel Khalil) get into an argument that ends with Hilary rushing to the hospital.
 The baby may be in danger.

 Phyllis (Gina Tognoni) gets a shock when she learns that old habits die hard with Billy (Jason Thompson).
 Even more, shocking, though is when she learns Billy’s partner in crime is her very own manipulative daughter Summer (Hunter King).